Beau Brinkley: Detroit Lions

 On September 25, 2021, Brinkley was signed to the Detroit Lions practice squad, but was released two days later.

 Arizona Cardinals

 On November 12, 2021, Brinkley was signed to the Arizona Cardinals practice squad.
 He was promoted to the active roster on November 20.
 He was waived on November 22 and re-signed to the practice squad.
 He was promoted back to the active roster on December 4.
 He was released on December 14.

 Los Angeles Chargers

 On December 28, 2021, Brinkley was signed to the Los Angeles Chargers practice squad.
 He was released on January 3, 2022.

 Chicago Bears

 On February 16, 2022, Brinkley was signed to the Chicago Bears.
 He was released by the team on March 17.

 Atlanta Falcons

 On April 4, 2022, Brinkley signed a one-year contract with the Atlanta Falcons.
-On May 2, 2022, he was placed on Injured reserve.
+On May 2, Brinkley was placed on Injured reserve.